Bit-Quill/PowerPlatformConnectors/custom-connectors/ppUnit/README.md

 * `Assert Equal`: Asserts that an actual value equals the expected value.

 * `Assert True`: Asserts that a given condition is true.

+* `Assert False`: Asserts that a given condition is false.